Chevy Cobalt Years To Avoid

 These models are the silver lining, boasting a smooth ride and commendable power.
 The 2009 model, especially the SS trim, was lauded for its agility and speed.
 The 2010 model mirrored its predecessor in comfort and efficiency but sported a more refined interior.

 The Chevy Cobalt is an average Joe in the automobile world.
-While it has its merits, it’s essential to be wary of models from 2005 to 2008.
+While it has its merits, be wary of models from 2005 to 2008.
 If a secondhand Cobalt is on your radar, be prepared for extra upkeep.